HaeunM/peptide-imputation-inference/README.md

 A full pipeline for least suare inference for proteomic data with missingness is provided in [`pipeline_peptide_post_imputation_inference.Rmd`].

-This pipeline can be applied directly on a custom data set (the default is a simulated toy example), provided that it suits the format as follows:
+This pipeline can be applied to a custom dataset, provided that it conforms to the following format:

-- `raw.pep`: A high dimensional peptide data with missingness.
-A matrix `#observations x #peptides`.
+- `raw.pep`: high-dimensional peptide data outcome with missing values.
+(A matrix #observations x #peptides)
-- `W`: A low-dimensional covariate without missingness `#observations x #covariates`.
+- `covariate`: A low-dimensional covariate without missing values.
+(A data frame #observations x #covariates)
+- `missing_pattern`: An assumed missing pattern of `raw.pep`.
+Either `MAR` or `MCAR`.

 ## Package Dependency